MABelanger/jslib-html5-camera-photo/README.md

 Another js camera ?
 Yes!
 I found [webcamjs](https://github.com/jhuckaby/webcamjs/) and [jpeg_camera](https://github.com/amw/jpeg_camera) but i need to switch easily from camera `environment` and `user`.
 You need to build the constraint of getUserMedia()...
 Another need is to have a `sizeFactor` instead of a fixing 'width' and 'height' that can not fit with the ratio of the resolution that camera can pick.

+I tried to figure it out how to get the maximum of camera resolution.
+Not an easy solution, i found that the `video.optional:[{minWidth: 640}, ...]` is obsolete so i use instead the new `video.advanced:[{'width': {'min': 640}}, ...]` constraint to get the maximum resolution.
+I had problem with some mobile browser so when we use the maximum resolution and the camera won't start it get error of `trackStartError` because the resolution is to hight ?
+So it fall back to default resolution by trying multiples `minimum width` until they is no more `video.advanced` array.
+If you have better solution please contribute :)

+## Features of the library.
+1. Choose between environment or user camera, fall back to the default camera.
+2. Set preferred resolution, fall back to the default resolution.
+3. Try to get the maximum resolution of the camera, fall back to the default resolution.

 ## supported browsers (getUserMedia)
+(April 2018):
 [https://caniuse.com/#search=getUserMedia](https://caniuse.com/#search=getUserMedia)
 ![alt caniuse](./docs/caniuse.png)